IBM/presto-hudi-workshop/docs/lab-3/README.md

 // Entering paste mode (ctrl-D to finish)
 ```

-Copy and paste the below code, which imports required packages, creates a spark session, and defines some variables that we will reference in subsequent code.
+Copy and paste the below code, which imports required packages, creates a Spark session, and defines some variables that we will reference in subsequent code.

 ```scala
 import org.apache.spark.sql.{SparkSession, SaveMode}